ogra/effetune/readme.md

 A. Yes!
 Use the "Share" button to generate a URL that contains your entire effect chain configuration.
 Bookmark this URL to save your settings.

 Q. How do I achieve the best sound quality?
-A. Use 96kHz sample rate when possible, start with subtle effect settings, and build your chain gradually.
+A. Use sample rates of 96kHz or higher when possible, start with subtle effect settings, and build your chain gradually.
 Monitor levels to avoid distortion.

 Q. Will this work with any audio source?
 A. Yes, EffeTune can process any audio playing through your selected input device, including streaming services, local files, and physical media.